Please contact our Grant Coordinator, Fred Balzac, with any questions about the Decentralization Grant Program.

 2021 Arts Education Budget Template(Required to use for the Arts Education application)

 Grant Informational Seminars:

-For specific questions about eligibility, please contact DEC Grant Coordinator, Chelsea Provost.
+For specific questions about your eligibility, please contact the Grant Coordinator, Fred Balzac.

 Crediting Your Grant

-Crediting your program is very important to the Decentralization Program.
-It helps raise awareness for funding programs like DEC, and shows your Legislators and NYSCA council members how valuable these funds are.
-Please use the following language on all DEC Grant-Sponsored program materials:
+It is mandatory that all Decentralization grantees credit the DEC program appropriately.
+It helps raise awareness for funding programs like DEC and shows your legislators and NYSCA staff members how valuable these funds are.
+Please use the following language on all DEC grant-sponsored program materials:

-This project is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and administered by Adirondack Lakes Center for the Arts.
+This project is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and administered by the Adirondack Lakes Center for the Arts.